sami-badawi/shapelogic-rust/README.md

 ## Sister Project ##

-This project is meant investigate how easy it is do image processing and computer vision programming in Rust, in comparison to using Scala and TypeScript/WebGL.
+This project is meant to investigate how easy it is do image processing and computer vision programming in Rust, in comparison to using Scala and TypeScript/WebGL.

 * [ShapeLogic Scala](https://github.com/sami-badawi/shapelogic-scala)
 * [ShapeLogic TypeScript](https://github.com/sami-badawi/shapelogic-typescript)